xolariis/xolariis/README.md

 </p>

       helloo, small intro !
-I'm xolar
+I'm xolar/
-     / xolaris , often offtab or with party but feel free to c + h & int !
-I have adhd and bpd, so
-      I apologize if I act differently
-       at times. basic dni, (racism -
+       xolaris , any & all pronouns !
+      often offtab or with party, w2i
-      homophobia, ect. ) I follow ppl
-           with pretty skins !!
+       c+h & int is enc!
+I follow ppl with pretty skins ♡ that's all!
-               that's all ♡
+      if you'd like to learn more visit my patreon linked on here ^_^

 ಿৎ ֯ ̣̣̥ ̣ ۫ ִ ⠀::⠀comfort ships ! ⠀ ◞